1.4.4 Provisions, Contingent Liabilities and Contingent Assets

 (vi) Equity instruments at fair value through other comprehensive income

-The Company has elected to recognise changes in the fair value of investments in equity securities (other than investment in subsidiaries and associates) in other comprehensive income.
+The Company has elected to recognise changes in the fair value of investments in equity securities (other than investment in subsidiaries and associate) in other comprehensive income.
 These changes are accumulated within the FVOCI equity investments reserve within equity.

 The following methods and assumptions were used to estimate the fair values